mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 some of which are beautiful and some not so much.

 This article presents the most valuable parts of the TypeScript language.
-At the end it lists the features that most developers should avoid.
+At the end it lists features that most developers should avoid.

 ## Overview